IrinaSing/To-do-list/planning/backlog.md

 - As a user I want to have a **function to delete all items**.
 - As a user I want to have a user-friendly pretty **design**, so that I could use the app with pleasure.
 - As a user I want to have **calendar** so that I could plan for future and see what was planned in the past.
+- As a user I want to have **print button** so that I could print my list on paper and take it with me.